Anuken/Mindustry/TRANSLATING.md

 - `{0}` means an argument that will be replaced when the text is displayed.
 For example, `Wave: {0}` will replace the `{0}` with whatever wave you are in.
 - Empty lines are fine, and it doesn't matter in what order you place the text.
 - `\n` means "new line".
 If you want to split text into multiple lines, use `\n` to do it.
+- Your language might have a character that is missing from the font.
+To fix this, use a program to modify fonts, and add the character in yourself.

 #### Testing your translation bundle